Get Approved for up to $35,000 in 3 minutes

 • 2% is charged from $400,000 to $2,000,000

-If you are a first time home buyer, you could be eligible to get a rebate on these land transfer taxes though.
+If you are a first-time home buyer, you could be eligible to get a rebate on these land transfer taxes, though.
 You could get up to $4000 back.
-Basically, this is the land transfer taxes on a home purchased for around $360,000 would be refunded to you.
-If you paid more than $4000 in land transfer taxes, then you would receive up to $4000 then need to pay the difference on the rest.
+Basically, this is the land transfer taxes on a home purchased for around $ 360,000 that would be refunded to you.
+If you paid more than $4000 in land transfer taxes, then you would receive up to $4000 and then need to pay the difference on the rest.

 Eligibility for First-time Home Buyers in Ontario